-Anti-inflammatory activity: Curcumin and its derivatives are considered the potent inhibitor of inflammation.
-It modulates several inflammatory mediators involved both in vitro and in vivo through complex reactions on cytokines, lipid mediators and proteolytic enzymes (Joe et al., 2004).
-It mainly inhibits IL-1βstimulated gene expression of a neutrophil chemotactic peptide, interleukin–8 (IL–8), and inhibits lipopolysaccharide-induced production of IL -1 and TNFα by a human monocyte protein macrophage cell line.
+Curcumin and its derivatives are the potent inhibitor of inflammation.
+It modulates several inflammatory mediators involved both in vitro and in vivo through complex reactions on cytokines, lipid mediators and proteolytic enzymes 1.
+Curcumin mainly inhibits IL-1βstimulated gene expression of a neutrophil chemotactic peptide, interleukin–8 (IL–8), and also inhibits lipopolysaccharide-induced production of IL -1 and TNFα by a human monocyte protein macrophage cell line.
 It also inhibits the proinflammatory l Th1 cytokine profile and NF-kappaB activation pathway.
 Curcumin has also shown inhibition of the cellular uptake of arachidonic acid (AA), known to be an essential proinflammatory eicosanoid.

-Antioxidant activity: Curcumin has a strong capability of searching superoxide radicals, hydrogen peroxide and nitric oxide (NO) from activated macrophages while reducing iron complex and inhibiting lipid peroxidation.
-These activities show a central mechanism as curcumin exhibits pharmacological and therapeutic activities (Balasubramanyam et al., 2003).
-The use of curcumin has shown protection to the renal cells and neural glial cells from oxidative stress.
+Curcumin has a strong capability of searching superoxide radicals, hydrogen peroxide and nitric oxide (NO) from activated macrophages while reducing iron complex and inhibiting lipid peroxidation.
+These activities show a central mechanism as curcumin exhibits pharmacological and therapeutic activities 2.
+In fact, the use of curcumin has shown protection to the renal cells and neural glial cells from oxidative stress.
 It also enhances the activities of other antioxidants, such as superoxide dismutase (SOD), catalase, and glutathione peroxidase.
 It shows protection against oxidative stress in endothelial cells by induction of haem oxygenase-1.
 Also, the antioxidant properties of curcumin are represented by protecting tissues from the effects of oxidative stress induced by radiation (REF), metals, and severe injury to skeletal muscles.

-Effect on immunity: Curcumin has shown immune regulation.
-It enhances the immunosuppressive activity of cyclosporine in the animal model (Chueh et al., 2003).
-The effect of curcumin on mitogen or antigen-induced proliferation of splenic lymphocytes, induction of cytotoxic T lymphocytes, lymphokine-activated killer cells, and the production of cytokines by T lymphocytes and macrophages have also been determined (Gao et al., 2004).
+Curcumin has shown immune regulation.
+It enhances the immunosuppressive activity of cyclosporine in the animal model3.
+The effect of curcumin on mitogen or antigen-induced proliferation of splenic lymphocytes, induction of cytotoxic T lymphocytes, lymphokine-activated killer cells, and the production of cytokines by T lymphocytes and macrophages have also been determined 4.